openfisca/openfisca.org/CONTRIBUTING.md

 Add an PNG image to the `static/img/showcase/` folder, named as the `.yml` file, exemple `legislation_explorer.png`.
 It must be in 1280 × 720 pixels dimension.

 It is strongly recommended to use a image compression tool to to significantly reduce the weight of your image.
 [ImageOptim](https://imageoptim.com) is a good solution - choose "lossy" settings that usually give more than 50% compression gains, but do not remove image metadata.

+### License

+By publishing your reuse, you publish the description, illustration and all associated metadata under a [Creative commons Attribution](https://creativecommons.org/licenses/by/4.0/) (CC-BY) license.
+This enables the Core team and other contributors to easily feature your product in, for example, yearly activity reports, conferences, social media, and other public events.